What is the role of a PR Agency?

 Social Media gives businesses an opportunity to communicate and engage with their audience, so maintaining a positive brand and reputation online is key.
 Public Relations agencies can help manage your social media from strategy and messaging through to content creation and influencer management.

 Speeches are also often held in a public setting so key messages and go-to responses should be prepared for questions the speaker is likely to be asked.
-Through Adoni Media’s media training sessions, we tailor and prepare key messages to suit the speaker and their business.
+Through Adoni Media’s media training sessions, we tailor and prepare key messages to suit key spokespeople and their business.

 With the demands of a 24-hour news cycle, company leaders and representatives need the interview and presentation skills to respond to and manage the media at a moment’s notice, for both proactive and reactive stories.
 Some PR agencies deliver practical media training to help prepare spokespeople to front the media.

-At Adoni Media, our trainers have been preparing industry leaders for a decade.
-Our trainers are former senior journalists who have asked the tough questions reporting for programs such as A Current Affair, and media advisors who have worked within the Commonwealth Government preparing senior politicians to face journalists.
+At Adoni Media, our trainers have been preparing industry leaders for more than a decade.
+Our trainers are former senior journalists who have asked the tough questions reporting for programs such as A Current Affair and media advisors who have worked within the Commonwealth Government preparing senior politicians to face journalists.

-For example, Adoni Media trained CEO of WA’s much loved food franchise Chicken Treat.
+For example, Adoni Media trained the CEO of WA’s much-loved food franchise Chicken Treat.
 The practical on-camera training supported the CEO in becoming a skilled spokesperson who has since been featured across leading news outlets, including 7 News and the Australian Financial Review.

-Content writing is most commonly creating articles, blogs, how-to guides or written checklists of tips which come from a company.
-PR agencies can write these pieces on your business’ behalf to engage stakeholders, grow brand awareness, and support your SEO strategy.
+Content writing is most commonly creating articles, blogs, how-to guides or written checklists of tips that come from a company.
+PR agencies can write these pieces on your business’s behalf to engage stakeholders, grow brand awareness, and support your SEO strategy.

-For example, Adoni Media’s team of experienced journalists supported the launch and growth of House Call Doctor by crafting content articles and blogs.
+For example, Adoni Media’s team of experienced journalists supported the launch and growth of House Call Doctor and 13 Doctor by crafting content articles and blogs.
 This helped build the brand’s online profile, drive traffic to the website, and improve SEO performance.

 Corporate Communication includes all strategy and content created specifically to speak to your staff and company stakeholders.
 While some companies rely on in-house corporate affairs specialists, others turn to PR agencies to support their communication goals.